CatherineH/CatherineH.github.io/_drafts/2016-10-01-voting-advice-from-a-naive-bayes-classifier.md

 =======

 $RESULT_TABLE$

+Most positive words:

+1 marijuana
+2 murder
+3 penalty
+4 prison
+5 death
+6 nonmedical
+7 inmates
+8 sentence
+9 victims
+10 system

+they are all related to legalizing marijuana or the death penalty.

+The most negative words:

+10 diseases
+9 condoms
+8 films
+7 mdash
+6 workplace
+5 cigarette
+4 cigarettes
+3 performers
+2 film
+1 8208

+8208 and mdash are the ascii character codes for the em-dash.
+It appears in propositions 52-59 used that, but not in propositions 60-67.

 <a name="myfootnote1">1</a>: which isn't much of a vote; Clinton will win California unless the San Andreas fault opens up and dumps LA, San Francisco and San Diego into the Pacific, and both candidates for Senate are democrats